grant-reidy/sea-kayaking-website/README.md

 Image website icons are in the pptx file.

 ## Website Updates
-When you push to main it'll automatically update the webstie.
+When you merge into main it'll automatically update the webstie.